 Expanding Beyond Design to Full-Funnel AI Marketing

 This integration aims to streamline creative and performance workflows for Canva’s vast user base.
 The platform now totals more than 240 million globally.
 As Obrecht stated, “With MagicBrief joining Canva, we’re entering the next frontier.”
-We are powering the entire content and marketing workflow.
-This ranges from ideation and creation to deployment, measurement, and now analysis and optimisation.”
-George Howes, co-founder and CEO of MagicBrief, stated that joining Canva elevates their vision.
-It helps them reach more marketers.
-They aim to “turn great ideas into high performing creative.”
+We are powering the entire content and marketing workflow, from ideation and creation to deployment, measurement, analysis, and optimisation.
+George Howes, co-founder and CEO of MagicBrief, stated that joining Canva elevates their vision and helps them reach more marketers.
+They aim to “turn great ideas into high-performing creative.”

 Read More: The Digital Gold Rush | Acquiring Online Businesses for Rapid Growth